bhch/django-jsonform/docs/schema.rst

 **Limitations:**

-1. The default built-in validation is very basic.
-You are advised to write :ref:`custom validation <custom validation>` if you want something rigorous.
-2. Can only be used inside ``object`` type.
+1. Can only be used inside ``object`` type.
 Will not work inside arrays or other types as it may lead to conflicting subschemas.

 .. code-block:: python